-&lt;sup>7See Section 3.3 of the TCC Round 1 Evaluation Plan for a summary of the timing, intent, and target population associated with each of these data collection instruments: http://sgc.ca.gov/programs/tcc/docs/20190213-TCC\Evaluation\Plan\November\2018.pdf.
-(Since the publication of the Round 1 evaluation plan, the LCI evaluation team has also committed to interviewing members of each TCC site's collaborative stakeholder structure on an annual basis about implementation successes, challenges, and opportunities to improve TCC).
+8 See Section 3.3 of the TCC Round 1 Evaluation Plan for a summary of the timing, intent, and target population associated with each of these data collection instruments: http://sgc.ca.gov/programs/tcc/docs/20190213-TCC_Evaluation_Plan_November_2018.pdf.
+(Since the publication of the Round 1 evaluation plan, the LCI evaluation team has also committed to interviewing members of each TCC site's Collaborative Stakeholder Structure on an annual basis about implementation successes, challenges, and opportunities to improve TCC).